Susquehanna University: 20th century

 The 20th century brought many changes.
 The institution had recently begun offering bachelor degrees and changed its name to reflect that.
 In 1903, the board approved Susquehanna’s colors, orange and maroon.

 By the 1920s, student enrollment skyrocketed, accommodations were refurbished and the campus expanded, and academic departments and offerings were enhanced.

 Academics

-Susquehanna University is a private, non-profit liberal arts college in central Pennsylvania devoted primarily to undergraduate education.
+Susquehanna University is devoted primarily to undergraduate education.
 It is accredited by the Middle States Commission on Higher Education.
-Susquehanna has a student-to-faculty ratio of 13:1 with 90% of full-time faculty holding a doctorate or highest equivalent degree.
+Susquehanna has a student-to-faculty ratio of 12:1 with 93% of full-time faculty holding a doctorate or highest equivalent degree.

 The institution offers more than 100 majors, minors and programs and allows students to design their own major, complete a double degree, or start undeclared.
-Susquehanna offers pre-professional programs in pre-law, pre-veterinary medicine and teaching, and coordinates with Thomas Jefferson University for allied health, Temple University for dentistry and Case Western Reserve University, Columbia University, and Washington University in St. Louis for 3+2 dual-degree engineering programs.
-It has articulation agreements with the University of Nicosia in Cyprus that offers an accelerated path to earn a Master of Business Administration degree and with Capital University Law School to pursue a Doctorate of Law.
+Susquehanna offers pre-professional programs in pre-law, pre-veterinary medicine and teaching, and coordinates degrees with several other universities.
 In 2016, an average of 96% of graduates were enrolled in graduate school or employed within six months of graduation.

 Organization and administration

 Susquehanna University consists of four schools: School of the Arts, School of Humanities, School of Natural and Social Sciences, and the Sigmund Weis School of Business.

-Susquehanna University is governed by the president, a governing board of trustees, and a team of administrators.